cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 Its key features are:

-* Mature tools for the development and testing of smart contracts;
+* Mature tools for the development and testing of smart contracts,
-* Close integration with the Cosmos SDK and ecosystem;
+* Close integration with the Cosmos SDK and ecosystem, and
-* And secure architecture to avoid attack vectors.
+* A secure architecture to avoid attack vectors.

 With CosmWasm, smart contracts can run on multiple chains with the help of the IBC protocol.
 It adds further flexibility for developers and makes smart contract development faster.